danny-briskin/danny-briskin.github.io/docs/_posts/2021-07-09-ml-detects-decorative-images.markdown

 ```

 Swagger-like UI should be created to ease service usage.
-The service should be easily distributed to any kind of environment and does not depend on environment.
+The service should be easily distributed to any kind of environment and does not depend on the environment.

 # Implementation
 [Flask](https://flask.palletsprojects.com/en/2.0.x/)/[Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/) was chosen as API/service engine.
 [Swagger-UI](https://pypi.org/project/swagger-ui-py/) will serve Swagger documentation.